How to Use Phimostretch rings to cure phimosis (With Illustrations)

 The next step is to push back and retract the foreskin over the glans a little bit.
 Now press the ring against the glans and try to fit the ring within the phimotic ring of the foreskin, such that the phimotic ring is fitting right over the Phimostretch ring outer diameter.

-If the ring that you chose is bigger, you will find that the Phimostretch ring will keep coming off easily.
+If the ring that you chose is smaller than what you need, you will find that the Phimostretch ring will keep coming off easily.
 This is a sign that you willl need to use one size bigger.

 For example, if you use ring size 22 mm but find out that it is coming off, then you will need to go one size higher which is a 24 mm ring.
 The right size ring should fit within the phimotic band to provide a gentle stretch.